Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ Identity and date-of-birth document.

-Scheduling & fees
+Scheduling and fees

 Step 5: Schedule the Wisconsin road test and understand the fees